hasanmoudud/geocompr/main.md

 There are three main groups of color palettes - categorical, sequential and diverging (Figure \@ref(fig:colpal)), and each of them serves a different purpose.
 Categorical palettes consist of easily distinguishable colors and are most appropriate for categorical data without any particular order such as state names or land cover classes.
 Colors should be intuitive: rivers should be blue, for example, and pastures green.
-Avoid too many categories: maps with large legends and many colors can be uninterpretable.^[The `col = "MAP_COLORS"` argument can be used in maps with a large number of individual polygons (for example a map of individual countries).
-It creates unique colors for adjacent polygons.]
+Avoid too many categories: maps with large legends and many colors can be uninterpretable.^[ `col = "MAP_COLORS"` can be used in maps with a large number of individual polygons (for example a map of individual countries) to create unique colors for adjacent polygons.
+]

 The second group is sequential palettes.
 These follow a gradient, for example from light to dark colors (light colors tend to represent lower values), and are appropriate for continuous (numeric) variables.